-Maromo, LLC is proposing to permit existing medical cannabis cultivation activities in accordance with the County of Humboldt's (County) Commercial Medical Marijuana Land Use Ordinance (CMMLUO).
+Maromo, LLC is proposing to permit existing cannabis cultivation activities in accordance with the County of Humboldt's (County) Commercial Medical Marijuana Land Use Ordinance (CMMLUO).
 The project requires a Special Permit for approximately 10,000 square feet (sf) of outdoor cultivation.
-The project includes the permitting of existing and proposed facilities appurtenant to the cultivation, including greenhouses and a cultivation facility for drying and curing of medical cannabis.
+The project includes the permitting of existing and proposed facilities appurtenant to the cultivation, including greenhouses and cultivation facilities for cannabis.
 The applicant aims to become fully compliant with State and Local cultivation regulations.